rlemubaghs/open_mrcradle_mouse/README.md

 # Credits

-This repository was created by Rik Ubaghs and maintained by the Grewe group at the Institute for Neuroinformatics at University of Zurich and ETH Zurich.
-It has benefitted from the inputs of all authors of the paper Ubaghs et al., "Simultaneous single-cell calcium imaging of neuronal population activity and brain-wide BOLD fMRI." bioRxiv(2023): 2023-11 (https://www.biorxiv.org/content/10.1101/2023.11.14.566368v1).
+This repository was created by Rik Ubaghs and maintained by the Grewe group at the Institute for Neuroinformatics (University and ETH Zurich).
+For full list of contributers, please refer to the paper Ubaghs et al., "Simultaneous single-cell calcium imaging of neuronal population activity and brain-wide BOLD fMRI." bioRxiv(2023): 2023-11 (_https://www.biorxiv.org/content/10.1101/2023.11.14.566368v1_).

-The open_mr_cradle is an open-source project, and we encourage people to use, test, modify and further develop these tools.
-If you have any questions or suggestions, or find any bugs in the codes, please contact us or submit an issue.
+The open_mrscope is an open-source project, and we encourage people to use, test, modify these tools.
+If you have any questions, suggestions, or find any bugs, please contact us or submit an issue.
 If you use the project, please cite us!